by Texas Homesteader ~

 A little background: Each of our hives consist of two deep hive boxes.
 When the bees have built out about 90% of the top deep box frames with brood, comb & honey we know it’s time to give them what’s called a honey super box.
 It’s simply a box where they’ll begin storing honey.

-The queen will continue to lay eggs in the bottom two deep boxes but we’ve never had her go all the way into the honey super.
+The queen will continue to lay eggs in the bottom two beehive deep boxes.
+But we’ve never had her go all the way into the third box, which is the honey super box.

 Now when these honey boxes are full of honey they’re mighty heavy!
-Although the boxes are all interchangeable in circumference, they vary in depth – shallow, medium & deep.
+Although the boxes are all interchangeable in circumference, they vary in depth – shallow, medium or deep.

 Now don’t get me wrong, they’re still heavy when they’re full of honey.
 But a medium box filled with honey is only about 60 lbs as opposed to a whopping 100 lbs for a full deep hive box.